tianyima02/Three_State_EMS/README.md

   - Place `Three_States.py` and `block_prob.py` in the same folder.
   - In `Three_States.py`, a sample code for implementation is provided.
 - Interactive Interface:
-  - Download the zipped files from https://ufile.io/8dbe0ovg.
+  - Download all files from https://drive.google.com/drive/folders/1sGvobiZ8aBEFkQ3rARqRTpukLWxrKA7O?usp=sharing.
   - Run `map_hypercube.exe` to use the interactive tool.
     - Note that `map_hypercube.exe` should be placed in the same directory with directory `tracts` and `figures`